Legislation in the UK covers both wild birds and their nests.

 Under this Act, you are liable for prosecution and large fines if you kill, injure or take any wild bird whether this is intentional or accidental.
 Eggs and nests are also protected and may not be removed or destroyed while in use or being built.
 Additional protection is given to certain rare species

 With fines of up to £5,000 and/or six months imprisonment for breaches of the Act, It is extremely important that you get advice from a bird control expert if you think that nesting birds are damaging your business.

-We have years of experience in dealing with the relevant control bodies such as Natural England and your local council and the police, to ensure that you are protected from prosecution.
+We have years of experience in dealing with the relevant control bodies such as Natural England and your local council and the police, to ensure that you are protected.